 Be aware that Bettas can jump, so make sure he’s in a safe place.

-Where do Betta Fish come from?
+Where Do Betta Fish Come From?

-The Bettas you purchase in the pet stores are all male, and bred to bring out their amazing colors and flowing fins.
-Wild Bettas are far more dull.
-Some pet stores sell female Bettas, but they are not nearly as common.
+In the wild, betta can be found in ponds, slow-moving creeks and rivers in Southeast Asia.
+The fish you purchase in the pet stores are all male, and bred to bring out their amazing colors and flowing fins.
+Wild bettas are far more dull.
+Some pet stores sell female bettas, but they are not nearly as common.

 Take Good Care of Your Betta!

-Please don’t keep your Betta in a tiny cube, and if you’re given one in a plant vase please liberate him as soon as possible.
-Good luck with your Betta, and here’s hoping there are many happy bubble nests in your future!
+Finally, please don’t keep your betta in a tiny cube, and if you’re given one in a plant vase please liberate him as soon as possible.
+If nothing else, I try to be an advocate for responsible fish keeping.